Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 The programme is designed to provide students with an enriching education in the interesting and complex subject of tropical forestry.
 Students gain an understanding of the scientific, academic, and practical principles that underpin forest conservation, protection and management, forest ecosystem function, and the interrelationships between government, industry and communities’ forests and associated land-use.
 Suitable applicants include individuals working in forestry/forestry-related industries/natural resource management, particularly in the fields of planning, regulation, policy, monitoring and environmental protection.
 The course is also suited to individuals working in forestry education who wish to further their knowledge and expertise in order to improve their teaching.

 The programme, which is accredited by the Institute of Chartered Foresters in the UK, is designed to equip students with the knowledge and skills they need to become professionals working in tropical forestry-related sectors.
 Key modules cover social issues in forest management, agroforestry systems and practices, sustainable use of non-timber forest products, and silviculture.
 Modules in inventory, assessment and monitoring explore issues surrounding the sustainable management of global forest resources.
-The programme also includes a compulsory two-week study tour to a country with notable tropical forest resources in July/August 2021.

 Course content is for guidance purposes only and may be subject to change.